eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 The static `create(...)` method creates a `IcePerfApp` if the synchronization of the benchmark settings with the follower is successful.
 If the synchronization isn't successful, the application is not created and the benchmark is stopped.

-The `leaderDo(...)` method executes a measurement for the provided IPC technology and number of round trips.
+The `leaderDo(...)` method executes a measurement for the provided IPC technology the and number of round trips.
 For being able to always perform the same steps and avoiding code duplications, we use a base class with technology independent functionality and the technology has to implement the technology dependent part.

 ```cpp
 void IcePerfApp::leaderDo(IcePerfBase& ipcTechnology)